bonet/auth_reverse_proxy/README.md

 To simulate the authentication and authorisation scenario, there are 3 main directories in the source code:
 1. `/api` is where mock API server codes are located
-2. `/auth` is where login and authentication-related process happens
+2. `/auth` is where login and authentication-related process happens.
+This example is using OAuth2 Authorization Code flow to generate Access Token
 3. `/reverse_proxy` is the frontline reverse_proxy server code base

 Below is the architecture diagram: